9 Places to Visit in Japan's Midwest Resort Town, Shirahama, Wakayama (2-Day Itinerary)

 1) Sandanbeki Cliffs / Sandanbeki Cave

-The Sandanbeki Cliffs are a natural scenic spot, about 50 meters in height and 2 kilometers north-south, carved into steps by the waves of the sea.
+The Sandanbeki Cliffs are a natural scenic spot, about 50 meters high and 2 kilometers long north-south, carved into steps by the sea's waves.
 Stand atop the cliffs, and look down at the overwhelming sight of the waves as they crash powerfully onto the rocks right beneath your feet!

 You won’t want to miss Sandanbeki Cavern!
 Legend has it that this cave is where the Kumano Navy hid their vessels during the Genpei War.*

-(*General term for various wars that took place in multiple parts of Japan from 1180-1185 between the two major samurai clans of the time, the Taira and Minamoto.
+(*General term for various wars that took place in multiple parts of Japan from 1180 to 1185 between the two major samurai clans of the time, the Taira and Minamoto.
 Source: Kobe City Archives.)

 Take the elevator to the cave entrance, located about 36 meters below ground.
 The cave itself is about 200 meters around.
 Some of the highlights include the Benzaiten Shrine, home to one of the largest bronze statues in Japan, and the restored Kumano navy barracks.